NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 That puts the spotlight’s back on all the universities involved in the case against Noakes.

-Will North-West (formerly Potchefstroom) University follow the MRC example?
-Will it distance itself from the evidence of its professors Hester “Estee” Vorster and Prof Salome Kruger, who were witnesses against Noakes?
-And will it investigate their links to ILSI and/or the sugar industry in South Africa?
+And will it investigate their links to ILSI and/or the sugar industry in South Africa as the MRC has done of Dhansay?
 What about Vorster’s secret report, which the HPCSA kept from Noakes and used to build its case against him?

 Will the Universities of Cape Town and Stellenbosch also investigate all their academics involved in the case?
 If so, the universities will be busy for a very long time.